 Tell them thank you

 Don’t assume that your employees know you appreciate their work just because you sign their paychecks.
 People desire respect and want to know they are valued.

-“It may seem like a small thing, but saying ‘thank you’ for a job well done goes a long way,” said Tony Bass, president of Super Lawn Technologies.
+“It may seem like a small thing, but saying ‘thank you’ for a job well done goes a long way,” says Tony Bass, president of Super Lawn Technologies.